Windsor Dog Bite Lawyer

 If you or someone you love was injured in a dog attack or is suffering from a bite wound, you may be in pain and feeling unsure of what steps to take to recover from your losses.

-If you have been hurt by a dog, you have the right to hold the owner responsible for your damages.
-While there are laws in place that hold the dog owner automatically liable for any bites, this does not automatically mean you recover compensation.
+If you have been hurt by a dog, you may be able to recover compensation for damages you have incurred by working with our Windsor dog bite lawyers.
 To learn about your rights after a dog bite or dog attack, contact Preszler Injury Lawyers at 1-800-JUSTICE.

 Types of Injuries After a Dog Bite or Dog Attack